Which Coding Training Format Is Right for Me?

 Key Insights

-- Coding training is available in four formats - in-person, live online, free tutorials, and on-demand.
+• Coding training is available in four formats—in-person, live online, free tutorials, and on-demand.
 Each format has its own pros and cons, and choosing the right one depends largely on individual learning preferences and circumstances.

 What is Coding?

 Coding is one of the most in-demand skills dominating today’s job market.
 In simple terms, coding is the language that tech professionals use to tell devices how they should operate.
-There are several coding languages that are used for different purposes; some of the more common languages include Java, Python, and JavaScript.
+There are several coding languages used for different purposes; some of the more common languages include Java, Python, and JavaScript.

 Coding skills are required in many positions, including Software Engineer, Full Stack Developer, Cybersecurity Analyst, Machine Learning Engineer, and many others.
-The main upside of coding is that it’s also adaptable to nearly any industry, including education, fashion, finance, medicine, entertainment, and marketing.
+The main upside of coding is that it’s adaptable to nearly any industry, including education, fashion, finance, medicine, entertainment, and marketing.
 While it may seem complicated to break into a coding career, that couldn’t be further from the truth.
 Nowadays, anyone can become a coder and obtain an entry-level position after taking a coding bootcamp or two.

 Read more about what coding is and why you should learn it.